Skip to content

 For short runs, the Reebok Nano X3 Adventure has been a strong performer.
 I thought the lugs on this shoe might make it stiffer but they don’t seem to hinder the ride in this shoe at all.

-In the context of using this shoe for running, I think this shoe will work best on curved treadmills and for light to moderate trail runs.
+In terms of running, this shoe will work best on curved treadmills and for light to moderate trail runs.
 The lugs feel good in these settings and give this shoe a nice bite.

 That said, for long-distance runs over three miles, you’ll still want to pass on this shoe as it’s a little dense and it’s not the plushest feeling shoe.
 I don’t use this shoe for runs that are longer than a 5k, for example.

 For daily wear and hikes, this shoe has done a good job.
-I like the appearance of this model and I’m happy Reebok kept this shoe’s appearance a little more subtle and refined.
+I like the appearance of this model, and I’m happy Reebok kept this shoe a little more subtle and refined.

 My only concern with this shoe for hikes is its boot construction.
 The heel liner doesn’t seem like it’s going to do the best job of preventing debris from getting in, and on that note, I’ll continue to flesh this out and update this section as I tackle more types of trails in this shoe.